TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 From the diagram above, your plugin will use module A v1.1.0 and module B v2.0.0.

-The option to use your vendor'd code remains, subject to the same dependency resolution as above.
+The option to use your vendored code remains, subject to the same dependency resolution as above.
 It is advisable to use `go.mod` as that is the direction that the language has taken.

 #### For versions before v2.9.4.1
 ```{.copyWrapper}